ellagartz/bop/README.md

 3. Wait a few days for an email for me with final options.
 4. Make your purchase & take home an awesome graphic via fivver.com!

-## Contact us & make a graphic request today!
+## CONTACT US & MAKE A GRAPHIC REQUEST TODAY!

 Please email me via ellagartz.graphics@gmail.com and use fivver.com to transact a payment.